July 21, 2024

 Defining A Direction

-After more discussions about scope, and understanding what we could achieve with the tech stack currently available, we realized that:
+After understanding what we could achieve with the tech stack currently available, we realized that:

 - We can’t improve the accuracy now, but we can reduce extraction times;